-- Educating the campus community about personal safety and crime prevention. - Reporting sexual assaults and assisting victims. - Advising the President and Chief of Police on matters of campus security and public safety.
+- Educating the campus community about personal safety and crime prevention. - Reporting sexual assaults and assisting victims by providing victims services. - Advising the President and Chief of Police on matters of campus security and public safety.
 Each year the Committee conducts a "Night Walk" surveying areas of the campus that may be in need of improvement or repair.
 Issues addressed include lighting, pathways and any other hazards or areas of concern.